 Gastric bypass procedure is nowadays done laparoscopically by making small incisions in the abdomen.
 However, in some candidates, open Roux-en-Y gastric bypass may be preferred.

-Why Gastric Bypass is known as the Gold Standard of Bariatric Surgery?
+Why Gastric Bypass Is Known As the Gold Standard of Bariatric Surgery?

-The gold standard is referred to as something that is considered to be the best and can be used to compare the judge or quality of something similar.
-Surgery for Obesity and Related Diseases
+The gold standard is referred to as something that is considered to be the best and can be used to compare the judge or quality of something similar.[9]

-When compared to other bariatric surgery procedures such as sleeve gastrectomy and laparoscopic gastric banding, gastric bypass is known to result in better weight loss results and improvement in metabolic functions.[6]Tucson Newsletter
+When compared to other bariatric surgery procedures such as sleeve gastrectomy and laparoscopic gastric banding, gastric bypass is known to result in better weight loss results and improvement in metabolic functions.[6]

 What Happens During Gastric Bypass?